ckamps/2232-defiance/content/01-the-property.md

 {{< image src="img/dock-straight-on-sunset.jpeg" wrapper="col mx-auto" caption="Private dock" >}}
 {{< image src="img/dock-bridge-dusk.jpeg" wrapper="col mx-auto" >}}

-## Katy Trail State Park

-## Femme Osage Creek

 ## Wildlife

+Common wildlife in the area include:

-* Bald Eagles frequent fly up and down the Femme Osage Creek
+* Bald Eagles frequently fly up and down the Femme Osage Creek
-* Great Blue Herons
+* Great Blue Herons nest upstream from the home
+* Deer
+* Coyote
 * Bobcats
-* Deer
 * Foxes
-* Fishes: Channel Catfish, …

 ## Property History

+In the early 1900s, the lower land of the property was the site of the Femme Osage Hunting and Fishing Club, also known as the Finney Club.